 What are the age requirements for a Sport Pilot?

 Age requirements are the same as private pilot; solo at age 16 and obtain a license at age 17.
 No upper age limit for sport or private pilots.

 What are the medical requirements for a Sport Pilot?

-First and foremost, same as all pilots flying any aircraft, you must personally determine before each flight you are medically fit to operate the aircraft in a safe manner.
+First and foremost, same as all pilots flying any aircraft.
+You must personally determine before each flight that you are medically fit to operate the aircraft in a safe manner.

 Second, a valid U.S. driver’s license can be used for medical eligibility in which the same restrictions on a driver’s license, such as wearing glasses, are applicable when flying a trike weight-shift control LSA as a sport pilot.